Plastic waste to increase air pollution | Ghana News Agency

 Accra generates nearly 900,000 metric tons of solid waste annually which includes waste plastics, studies by Clean Air Fund said.

-The figure of solid waste is expected to double by 2030 as 14.6 per cent of households burn their daily solid waste, and 17.4 per cent of waste disposed in public spaces.
+The figure for solid waste is expected to double by 2030 as 14.6 per cent of households burn their daily solid waste, and 17.4 per cent of waste is disposed of in public spaces.

 GNA